Cube mapping: Skylight illumination

 Cube maps can be useful for modelling outdoor illumination accurately.
 Simply modelling sunlight as a single infinite light oversimplifies outdoor illumination and results in unrealistic lighting.
 Although plenty of light does come from the sun, the scattering of rays in the atmosphere causes the whole sky to act as a light source (often referred to as skylight illumination).
-However, by using a cube map the diffuse contribution from skylight illumination can be captured.
+However, by using a cube map, the diffuse contribution from skylight illumination can be captured.
 Unlike environment maps where the reflection vector is used, this method accesses the cube map based on the surface normal vector to provide a fast approximation of the diffuse illumination from the skylight.
 The one downside to this method is that computing cube maps to properly represent a skylight is very complex; one recent process is computing the spherical harmonic basis that best represents the low frequency diffuse illumination from the cube map.
 However, a considerable amount of research has been done to effectively model skylight illumination.

 Dynamic reflection

-Basic environment mapping uses a static cube map - although the object can be moved and distorted, the reflected environment stays consistent.
+Basic environment mapping uses a static cube map – although the object can be moved and distorted, the reflected environment stays consistent.
 However, a cube map texture can be consistently updated to represent a dynamically changing environment (for example, trees swaying in the wind).
-A simple yet costly way to generate dynamic reflections, involves building the cube maps at runtime for every frame.
+A simple yet costly way to generate dynamic reflections involves building the cube maps at runtime for every frame.
 Although this is far less efficient than static mapping because of additional rendering steps, it can still be performed at interactive rates.

-Unfortunately, this technique does not scale well when multiple reflective objects are present.
+However, this technique does not scale well when multiple reflective objects are present.
 A unique dynamic environment map is usually required for each reflective object.
-Also, further complications are added if reflective objects can reflect each other - dynamic cube maps can be recursively generated approximating the effects normally generated using raytracing.
+Also, further complications are added if reflective objects can reflect each other – dynamic cube maps can be recursively generated, approximating the effects normally generated using raytracing.

 Global illumination

-An algorithm for global illumination computation at interactive rates using a cube-map data structure, was presented at ICCVG 2002.
+An algorithm for global illumination computation at interactive rates using a cube map data structure, was presented at ICCVG 2002.